Nodal structure of bound-state wave functions for systems with quartic dispersion: Introduction

-The semiclassical Wentzel-Kramers-Brillouin (WKB) approach is an efficient method for determining approximate solutions to linear differential equations with spatially varying coefficients \cite{Landau-Lifshitz,Bender-book,Weinberg}.
-In the last decades, the WKB method for the one-dimensional second-order Schrödinger equation has showed a significant progress.
-One should mention such achievements as the method of the Maslov canonical operator \cite{Maslov}, the summation of asymptotic series in the Planck constant $\hbar$ (the exact (complex) WKB method \cite{Marino2014,Marino}), the finding of ''instanton-like'' non-perturbative in $\hbar$ corrections to the Bohr-Sommerfeld quantization condition \cite{Balian,Parisi}.
-The method has been extended to higher spatial dimensions and multi-component Hamiltonians \cite{Littlejohn} and used to study such physical systems as graphene (see, e.g., Refs.\cite{Carmier,Dobrokhotov,Nimyi2025}).

-Two of us applied recently the WKB method to determine bound state energies for quasiparticles with quartic dispersion \cite{quartic}.
+Mathematically, finding eigenvalues and eigenfunctions of bound states for quasiparticles with soft dispersion implies solving higher order Schrödinger-like equation in the presence of an interaction potential which is not an easy task.
+Recently, two of us applied the semiclassical Wentzel-Kramers-Brillouin (WKB) approach to determine bound state energies for quasiparticles with quartic dispersion and polynomial potentials \cite{quartic}.
 It should be noted that for fourth-order ordinary differential equations with generic potential $V(x)$ only local WKB solutions in low orders in the Planck constant $\hbar$ are available in the literature (see, e.g., \cite{Saito1959,Zaslavskiy-book,Fedoryuk-book}), but their global properties, related to quantization, only begin to be investigated \cite{Ito2021}.

-Since the WKB method is not applicable in vicinity of turning points, to determine energies of bound states requires matching semiclassical wave functions in the classically allowed and forbidden regions and finding the connection formulas.
-The latter could be derived by using solutions to the equation with linearised potential in vicinity of turning points.
-For the quartic dispersion, such solutions are given by the higher-order Airy functions \cite{Ansari2017,Dorugo_thesis}.
-Studying its asymptotics on the real axis as $x\to\pm\infty$ by using the method of steepest descents \cite{Berry,Paris-Hyperasymptotics} and determining the leading asymptotics as well as the exponentially suppressed terms (hyperasymptotics) necessary for matching the WKB solutions in vicinity of the turning points, the corresponding Bohr-Sommerfeld quantization condition was obtained in \cite{quartic}.
-It contains a non-perturbative in $\hbar$ term which is relevant for low-energy states.
+Since the WKB method is not applicable in vicinity of turning points, to match semiclassical wave functions in the classically allowed and forbidden regions one needs to obtain the connection formulas.
+The latter are defined by solutions to the equation with linearised potential in vicinity of turning points which are given by the fourth-order Airy functions \cite{Ansari2017,Dorugo_thesis} in the case of quartic dispersion.
+Determining the leading asymptotics for these functions and their exponentially suppressed terms (hyperasymptotics) necessary for matching the WKB solutions in vicinity of the turning points, the corresponding Bohr-Sommerfeld quantization condition was obtained in \cite{quartic} which contains a non-perturbative in $\hbar$ term related to hyperasymptotics.